Architecture in Buenos Aires: The Most Beautiful Places to Visit

 Location: Avenida Santa Fe 1860, Buenos Aires

-The Round House, or la Casa Redonda, is one of the less-known examples of the beautiful architecture to be found in Buenos Aires.
+The Round House, or la Casa Redonda, is a true hidden gem in Buenos Aires.
+The building is one of the less-known examples of beautiful architecture in Buenos Aires.
 By locals, it is known as the Barolo Palace’s little brother because of its strong similarities with the famous Buenos Aires landmark.

 And there is a very good reason for this!
 The Round House was designed and built by the Italian architect Mario Palanti, the very same architect who did the iconic Art Nouveau Barolo Palace.